Disney comics: Other comic strips

-United States: Comic books
+U.S. comic books

 Mickey Mouse Magazine

 Mickey Mouse Magazine (1933–1940) was the first Disney comics publication, and preceded the popular 1940 anthology comic book Walt Disney's Comics and Stories.
-There were three versions of the title—two promotional giveaway magazines published from 1933 to 1935, and a newsstand magazine published from 1935 to 1940.
+The concept was created by Kay Kamen, a Disney merchandiser.
+There were three versions of the title: two promotional giveaway magazines published from 1933 to 1935, and a newsstand magazine published from 1935 to 1940.
 The publication gradually evolved from a 16-page booklet of illustrated text stories and single-page comic panels into a 64-page comic book featuring reprints of the Mickey Mouse and Donald Duck comic strips.

 Walt Disney's Comics and Stories

 In October 1940, Western rebranded Mickey Mouse Magazine as Walt Disney's Comics and Stories, an anthology comic book series featuring an assortment of Disney characters, including Donald Duck, Scrooge McDuck, Mickey Mouse, Chip 'n Dale, Li'l Bad Wolf, Scamp, Bucky Bug, Grandma Duck, Brer Rabbit, Winnie the Pooh, and others.
 With more than 700 issues, Walt Disney's Comics & Stories is the longest-running Disney comic book in the United States.

 By the mid-1950s, WDC&S was the best selling comic book in America, with a circulation hovering around three million a month (with the highest level reached being 3,038,000 for the Sept.
 1953 issue).
-It's regarded as one of the best-selling comic books of all time.
+It is regarded as one of the best-selling comic books of all time.

-The book was originally published by Dell Comics (1940-1962), and there have been many revivals over the years, continuing the same legacy numbering.
-The revivals have been published by Gold Key Comics (1962–1984), Gladstone Publishing (1986–1990), Disney Comics (1990–1993), back to Gladstone Publishing (1993–1999), Gemstone Publishing (2003-2008), Boom!
-Studios (2009-2011) and IDW Publishing (2015–2020), where it was relaunched as Disney Comics and Stories in September 2018.
+The book was originally published by Dell Comics (1940–1962), and there have been many revivals over the years, continuing the same legacy numbering.
+The revivals have been published by Gold Key Comics (1962–1984), Gladstone Publishing (1986–1990), Disney Comics (1990–1993), back to Gladstone Publishing (1993–1999), Gemstone Publishing (2003–2008), Boom!
+Studios (2009–2011) and IDW Publishing (2015–2020).
+IDW relaunched the title as Disney Comics and Stories.
+IDW lost Disney comics rights in the 2020s and the comic book license for Disney properties passed to Marvel Comics.